mdeghady/polarbookshop/README.md

 This repo follows Cloud Native Spring in Action.

 Some great softwares used in this project:
-- Spring Data(To establish a connction between postgres and Rest API)
+- Spring Data(To establish a connection between Postgres and Rest API)

-- Spring Reactive Web (To make a reactive non blocking api)
+- Spring Reactive Web (To make a reactive non-blocking API)

-- Spring Configuration cloud (To give configuration files for services)
+- Spring Configuration Cloud (To provide configuration files for services)

 - Redis to store Web Session data

-- RABBITMQ (Provides processing functionality to the services more event driven)
+- RABBITMQ (Provides processing functionality to the services more event-driven)

 - Kubernetes (As containers orchestrator)

     I deployed the microservices in Amazon Elastic Kubernetes Service